hbeni/fgcom-mumble/README.md

 ### Generic compatibility
 The plugin aims to be compatible to the legacy fgcom-standalone protocol, so vey much all halfway recent fgfs instances, ATC clients and aircraft should handle it out of the box at least with COM1.

 Note that frequencies can be arbitary strings.
-That said, all participating clients must share a common definition of "frequency", this should be the physical radio wave frequency and not the "channel" (esp. with 8.3 channels spacing).
+That said, all participating clients must share a common definition of "frequency", this should be the physical radio wave frequency in MHz and not the "channel" (esp. with 8.3 channels spacing).
 Also note that callsigns and frequencies are not allowed to contain the comma symbol (`,`).
 Decimal point symbol has always to be a point (`.`).